jmettraux/aachen/src/cad__skills.md

 : To swim, to be at ease in the water.

 Trade
-: To buy and sell advantageously, to value goods correctly, to deal with traders and merchants, to know about trade laws, smuggling, and contraband.
+: To buy and sell advantageously, to value goods correctly, to deal with traders and merchants.

 Work
 : To toil in the fields, take care of herds, hew trees, weave cloth.
 All the work.